 Overview of the different types of CBD

 Hemp-derived CBD isolate products are cannabinoids in its purest form possible.
 CBD isolates are made by isolating CBD and then refining it to a high potent single compound product.
 This results in an almost pure dose of CBD.
 CBD isolates are mostly found in a crystalline form.
 A pure dose sounds amazing but isolate CBD misses out on the benefits that the other plant compounds provide.
 Isolate CBD can become an issue when it comes to dosing.
-With the other cannabinoids not present to balance it out, pure CBD has a much more narrow therapeutic window.
+With the other cannabinoids not present to balance it out, pure CBD yields less effect.
 In other words, the dosage must be specific in order to get the desired effect with CBD isolate products

 Full Spectrum CBD Oil

 Full-spectrum CBD, also referred to as whole plant CBD, contains everything that naturally occurs within the hemp plant.
 All of the plant parts which include terpenes, flavonoids, phytocannabinoids (CBD, THC (trace amounts - 0.3%), CBN, CBG, THCA, CBDA, plus..), vitamins, amino acids, minerals, and all other phytonutrients are present.
 Even if their content is small, when all the natural terpenes are present in the CBD oil with THC, this is considered Full Spectrum.